-In November 2022, the PRA issued a consultation on the implementation of the remaining Basel reforms.
-This CP covers the parts of the Basel III standards that remain to be implemented in the UK.
-The PRA refers to them as the 'Basel 3.1 standards' with a proposed implementation date of 1 January 2025.
+In December 2023, the PRA issued PS17/23, 'Implementation of the Basel 3.1 standards - Near-final part 1 on the implementation of the remaining Basel reforms that the PRA refers to as Basel 3.1.
+This covers the parts of the Basel III standards that remain to be implemented in the UK such as market risk, Credit Valuation Adjustment ("CVA") capital requirements and operational risk.
+The proposed implementation date of these standards is 1 July 2025.